The Kenwood’s Don Saunders is cooking up private dining rooms and a neighborhood lounge

 “I just look at that as something to carry on basically.
 It’s a challenge, but one that I certainly welcome,” he said.

 The full bar at 510 will expand on the wine and beer program at The Kenwood.
 While Saunders will only be conceptually involved in the cocktail program — he hasn’t had a drink in several years, he said — it will include a few signature seasonal cocktails from the mind of general manager Peter Beard, as well as classic drinks.

 “We want to be the place that makes the best old-school old-fashioned [and] the best old-school sidecar,” he said.
 “Hopefully this place will be a complement to what we’re doing at The Kenwood.”

-While it was “crickets for weeks” following Saunders’ announcement that we was going to take over the 510 Groveland space last fall, there are been an influx of attention recently, he said.
+While it was “crickets for weeks” following Saunders’ announcement that he was going to take over the 510 Groveland space last fall, there has been an influx of attention recently, he said.
 Saunders has already received several inquiries to book the space, from weddings — from rehearsal dinners to receptions — to wine groups.
 Readers can make reservations with Aaron Dahl, private dining coordinator, at firstname.lastname@example.org.

 Saunders said he expects to open 510 Lounge & Private Dining by this July.